syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 ## Frequently asked questions

-### How to enable multiple needles to Radial Gauge
+### How to enable multiple needles to RadialGauge

-#### Adding multiple needles to Radial Gauge
+#### Adding multiple needles to RadialGauge

-The Radial Gauge control can be used for representing a range of values in circular form.
-In Radial Gauge, you can represent the range of values using multiple needles.
+The RadialGauge control can be used for representing a range of values in circular form.
+In RadialGauge, you can represent the range of values using multiple needles.